 Why Is Gambling Addictive?

 It is perfectly fine to enjoy a game of chance every once in a while.
 The risk versus reward aspect provides a rush of excitement even if you don't win every time.
+It's the psychology of gambling 101, as it is in human nature to take risks, as stated by Dr Ricardo Twumasi & Prof Sukhi Shergill.
 It's the psychology of gambling 101.
 However, as is the case with various substances or experiences that make us feel alright, such as drinking alcohol, shopping, or eating, taking too much may mean a shift from an occasional source of pleasure to a mental dependence.

 Gambling and the Brain